thepirat000/CachingFramework.Redis/README.md

 }
 ```

-* Note: The *Serializable* attribute is needed by the default serialization method [binary serializer](https://github.com/thepirat000/CachingFramework.Redis#serialization).
-If you use, for example, a [JSon Serializer](https://www.nuget.org/packages/CachingFramework.Redis.Json/) the Serializable attribute becomes unnecessary.
+* Note: The *Serializable* attribute is needed by the default serialization method binary serializer.
+If you use, for example, the JSon Serializer, the Serializable attribute becomes unnecessary.
+See [Serialization]((https://github.com/thepirat000/CachingFramework.Redis#serialization)) section for more information.

 ### Add a single object to the cache:
 ```c#